 He worked quickly: the crane stood poised for action by the time the Rhodians saw the Helepolis start to trundle toward them once more amidst its swarm of Lilliputian soldiers.
 When it reached the wall, the defenders threw down a grappling hook that wedged itself in the roof of the tower.
 Then hundreds of Rhodian soldiers began to turn the capstan that would lift their bête noire into the air…

 It all went horribly wrong, of course.
 Callias was undoubtedly clever in his way, but his grasp of the fundamentals of weights and loads proved shaky.
-Instead of lifting the Helepolis into the air, the crane pulled the section of wall to which it itself was affixed down to the ground with a tremendous crash.
+Instead of lifting the Helepolis into the air, the crane pulled the section of wall to which it itself was affixed out of its foundation and sent it crashing to the ground.
 The Rhodians had done the job of the siege tower’s battering ram for it, opening up by far the widest gash yet seen in their city’s walls.
 The hapless Callias disappears from the story at this point; if he didn’t succeed in making a quick escape, one cannot imagine that his fate was a pretty one.

 The situation was now truly desperate; the enemy was perilously close to the general breakout into the city behind the walls that would spell doom for Rhodes.
 A delegation rushed off to beg Diogentus to resume his duties.
 They found him sulking in his home like a boffinish Achilles.
 Let the city be razed and the populace massacred, he said.
 It would serve them right.
 His professional pride wouldn’t allow him to work again for people who had insulted him so.
 The frantic Rhodians organized a full-scale apology parade, complete with chanting priests and weeping maidens, all while Demetrius gathered his forces for the final charge through the gaping hole that the Rhodians themselves had so helpfully opened for him.
 In the nick of time, Diogentus grudgingly agreed to return to the job.

 Running short of soldiers, provisions, and patience, Demetrius was finally ready to give up.
 He offered the Rhodians an end to hostilities that would allow him to preserve a modicum of dignity: if they would agree to become Antigonus’s ally in all other matters, they could remain neutral in the war with Egypt and continue their lucrative trade with both combatants.
 Knowing all too well how close they had come to disaster, the Rhodians didn’t need to be asked twice.
-So, the siege was lifted, and proud, fierce Demetrius went away meekly after a final apology for the mess he had made.
+The siege was lifted, and proud, fierce Demetrius went away meekly.

 Rhodes thus found itself in an unfamiliar position.
 For once it had chosen the path of heroic resistance rather than sober pragmatism — and, miracle of miracles, heroism had won the day in the end.
 The occasion deserved to be commemorated.
 The people looked up at the Helepolis, still stuffed into its hole like a cork in the bottom of a bathtub.
 Helepolis… Helios.
 Were the similarities between the words a sign?
 The raw materials that had gone into the misbegotten Trojan horse were worth a lot of money, as the profit-minded Rhodians were well aware.
 Maybe they should do something special with all the gold they stood to raise by cutting it up and selling off the pieces…